Leadership Job Descriptions

 Purpose

-To work in partnership with the chair and staff liaison to fulfill the committee's charge.
+To work in partnership with the chair and staff liaison to fulfill the committee, subcommittee, council, working group or task force charge.

 Responsibilities

-• Be informed about the Society's Strategic Plan, annual priorities and committee's charge.
+- Be informed about the Society's Strategic Plan, annual priorities and committee, subcommittee, council, working group or task force charge.

-• Be informed about the committee's annual objectives, work plan and timeline for the committee's activities.
+- Be informed about the committee's annual objectives, work plan and timeline for the group's activities.

 Decision Making Authority

-• Vote on matters brought before the committee at the Chair's discretion.
+- Vote on matters brought before the group at the Chair's discretion.

 Qualifications Skills